-The GSU Libraries are open as of August 24.
+The GSU Libraries are currently open.

 If you come across an article or an essay/book chapter that the library only has in print, you can use our Desktop Delivery service to request an electronic version of the article or book chapter.